pconrad-webapps/pconrad-webapps.github.io/_topics/webpage_vs_webapp.md

 -   Technically, GET and POST are just two of a long list of requests types called <b>HTTP Methods</b>
 -   The full list of them is defined in [Section 9 of the HTTP 1.1 standard, RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html), and includes in addition to GET and POST, these types: OPTIONS, HEAD, DELETE, PUT, TRACE, CONNECT
 -   The ones other than GET and POST, though, are rarely used by folks that are just getting started with web app programming.
+-   GET and POST requests for dynamic content often have *parameters* that are used to compute a result.
+More on that later.

 That's why many of the books, web sites, and other resources you read will only mention GET and POST, and emphasize when to use one vs. the other.
-We'll do the same—do keep in mind though, that as your understanding of web applications progresses and you move into the topic of [RESTful APIs](/topics/REST), you'll need to move beyond just GET and POST.
+We'll do the same—do keep in mind though, that as your understanding of web applications progresses and you move into the topic of [RESTful APIs](/topics/rest), you'll need to move beyond just GET and POST.
 (If you just can't wait to learn more, here is an article on [what is beyond GET and POST](/topics/http_beyond_get_and_post).)

 A request for static content typically uses the GET method.
 We'll discuss the POST method later in this article.